POL2310 : International Organizations and Diplomacy

 Teaching Rationale And Relationship

-Students will improve their understanding of international organizations, other countries’ political interests, foreign policy, economy and culture, thus developing problem-solving skills.
-Students will develop public speaking skills and build confidence to speak about issues of international concern.
-To prepare their speeches and convey the countries’ political interests, students will use and improve their research and critical analysis skills to find, synthesise, evaluate and apply complex information while also developing a working knowledge of international law and negotiations.
-Students will understand the necessity, opportunities, challenges and limitations of international institutions.
+Through the Model UN simulation (practical), students will further develop their public speaking skills and build confidence to speak about issues of international concern in front of a larger audience.
+To prepare their speeches and convey the countries’ political interests (portfolio assessment), students will use and improve their research and critical analysis skills to find, synthesise, evaluate and apply complex information while also developing a working knowledge of international law and negotiations.
+Students will understand the necessity, opportunities, challenges and limitations of IOs/negotiations through experience.

 Reading Lists